PranavRao25/OS/OS.md

 Preemptive Scheduling Methods:
 From the POV of the processor,
-1. Tt gets a certain process for a certain time period
+1. It gets a certain process for a certain time period
 2. It executes its instructions
 3. The process finishes execution (for the time being) in the following cases:
 	a.
 I/O Wait